NathanaelGo/the-halcyon-cradle/Lore/Light of Chaos.md

-Point of Destruction - Minus Ruptumous
+Point of Destruction - Minis Ruptuous
 Angels of certainty carved from the Lights of Chaos [[Abbadon, the Point of Destruction]] lives in it personal leaning towards absolution [[Sin 8]] - has a will and is alive One of many points still around - many have been lost to time and destroyed